larrydiamond/typescriptcollectionsframework/README.md

 My hope is to get these classes available via NPM and include such classes as HashMap, SkipListMap, ArrayList, and other commonly used classes.

 ArrayList is live and available today.
 TreeMap and TreeSet will be available soon.
 PriorityQueue will also be available soon.
-HashMap and SkipListMap are next.
+HashMap, SkipListMap, and LinkedList are next.

 My stretch goal if I can encourage you to help me (please!) is to add MultiMap and other collections classes that I've used from other places such as Apache Commons and Guava.